Gnex77/SampleApp/README.md

 A quick little sample app.

-Used Yeoman, Grunt, Bower, Twitter Bootstrap and Font-Awesome.
+Used AngularJS, Yeoman, Grunt, Bower, Twitter Bootstrap and Font-Awesome.